86th Infantry Brigade Combat Team: History

+The lineage of the 86th Brigade goes back to 1878 in Montpelier with the Vermont Volunteer Militia and carries forth the campaign streamers of those units who would go on to be reorganized as the 86th Brigade.

 The United States Army reorganized in the 1920s, following World War I. The army's system for numbering divisions during the war allocated 26 to 50 to the National Guard, and the post-war reorganization kept this convention, with the 26th Division, which served overseas during the war, allocated to the Massachusetts National Guard.
 The new 43rd Division was allocated to Maine, Vermont, Connecticut, and Rhode Island.
 The 86th Infantry Brigade, one of the division's subordinate units, was made up of the 172nd (Vermont), 103rd (Maine and New Hampshire) and 102nd (Connecticut) Infantry Regiments.
 The 102nd Infantry was subsequently allocated to the 85th Infantry Brigade.

 1920s to 1940s

 From 1921 until the start of World War II the 86th Brigade continued as a subordinate command of the 43rd Division.
 The brigade headquarters was originally organized in Augusta, Maine, and received federal recognition in January 1923.
-As of 1936, the brigade's task organization included: